oemof/tespy/docs/basics/gas_turbine.rst

 There are many different specifications possible.
 For the combustion chamber we will specify its air to stoichiometric air ratio lamb and the thermal input (:math:`LHV \cdot \dot{m}_{f}`).

+Furthermore, we specify the efficiency :code:`eta` of the component, which determines the heat loss as ratio of the thermal input. :code:`eta=1` means, no heat losses, thus adiabatic behavior.

+The pressure ratio :code:`pr` describes the ratio of the pressure at the outlet to the pressure at **the inlet 1**.
+The pressure value at the inlet 2 is detached from the other pressure values, it must be a result of a different parameter specification.
+In this example, we set it directly.
+Initially, we assume adiabatic behavior :code:`eta=1` and no pressure losses :code:`pr=1`.

 The ambient conditions as well as the fuel gas inlet temperature are defined in the next step.
-The air and the fuel gas composition are fully be stated, the component combustion chamber can not handle "Air" as input fluid.
-Then, we can run the code.
+The full vector for the air and the fuel gas composition have to be defined.
+The component can not handle "Air" as input fluid.
+We can run the code after the specifications.

 .. literalinclude:: /../tutorial/basics/gas_turbine.py
     :language: python